 Making Sense of Your Compatibility Results

 A test report is the beginning of a conversation, not a final verdict.
-Treat results as a map showing smooth roads and potential bumps.
+Treat results as a map that shows smooth roads and potential bumps.
 If your scores show differences in financial priorities, use that as an invitation to have an honest money conversation now, before small issues become resentments.

 Context Is Everything